MicrosoftDocs/powerquery-docs/powerquery-docs/samples/TripPin/3-NavTables/README.md

         #"Changed Type";
 ```

-Next we will import the mock navigation table query we wrote that creates a fixed table linking to these data set queries.
-Let's call it `TripPinNavTable`:
+Next you'll import the mock navigation table query you wrote that creates a fixed table linking to these data set queries.
+Call it `TripPinNavTable`:

 ```
 TripPinNavTable = (url as text) as table =>